dotnet/docs-aspire/docs/get-started/build-your-first-aspire-app.md

 :::zone-end
 :::zone pivot="vscode,dotnet-cli"

-If you haven't already trusted the localhost certificate, you may need to trust the certificate before running the app:
+If you haven't already trusted the ASP.NET Core localhost certificate, you will need to trust the certificate before running the app:

 ```dotnetcli
 dotnet dev-certs https --trust